lgarron/garron.net/SSG.md

 </pre>
 ```

+Nested HTML inside Markdown may itself contain nested Markdown, and so on (arbitrarily nested).

 ## Non-features

-- There is no automatic theming.
+- No automatic theming.
-- There is no automatic collation/indexing/blog mnagement.
+- No automatic collation/indexing/blog mnagement.
 - No automatic reload in dev.
-- Source code highlighting for code snippets.
+- No source code highlighting for code snippets.